Diet - Optimum Nutrition

 Whereas animal protein is a high quality source of protein (it contains all 8 essential amino acids), the environment in which we live is such that environmental toxins are concentrated in animals at the top of the food chain, and often animal protein is ‘adulterated’ with hormones and antibiotics fed to the animals.
 Finally, unless one purchases grass-fed beef, the omega 3 to arachidonic acid ratio of the polyunsaturated fat in beef is not optimal, as most commercial beef comes from cows fed corn and soy (omega 6) rather than grazing on grass (a source of omega 3).
 Likewise, unless one purchase 'omega 3 eggs,' the omega 3 to arachidonic acid ratio of the polyunsaturated fat is not optimal.
 Fish are an excellent source of protein, along with the beneficial omega 3 fats found in oily fish, and legumes (beans, peas, lentils, soy) and nuts and seeds are excellent plant-based sources of protein.
 Nuts and seeds are also excellent sources of fiber and monounsaturated fat.
 Nuts and seeds are best kept in the refrigerator, to minimize oxidation of the monounsaturated fat in these foods.

 The protein in the human body is composed of 20 biochemically distinct amino acids.
 Eight of the 20 amino acids in human protein cannot be synthesized by humans, and thus must be consumed in the diet – these are referred to as essential amino acids.
 The only substantial way in which the ‘wisdom’ on protein intake in the diet has shifted in recent decades is that historically it was believed that an individual needed to consume all 8 essential amino acids at every meal.
-Current 'wisdom' is that it is sufficient to consume the 8 essential amino acids over the course of 24 hours, not necessarily at every meal.
+Current 'wisdom' (for decades) is that it is sufficient to consume the 8 essential amino acids over the course of 24 hours, not necessarily at every meal.
 Since animal protein is ‘complete protein,’ meaning all 8 essential amino acids are present in ratios optimal to human health, whereas most plant protein is ‘incomplete,’ meaning that most plant sources of protein have suboptimal levels of one or more essential amino acids, the ‘new wisdom’ means that an individual who is not consuming animal product at a given meal need not be concerned about developing a deficiency of an essential amino acid, as long as that individual consumes a full complement of all 8 essential amino acids over the course of the day.

 Books: Eat, Drink, and Be Healthy (2001) by Walter Willett, MD, DrPH is an excellent guide to optimum nutrition.
 The Anti-Inflammation Zone (2005) by Barry Sears, PhD is also a good guide to optimum nutrition.
 An excellent book with lots of information on the glycemic index is The New Glucose Revolution (1996) by Jennie Brand-Miller et al. The Omnivore's Dilemma (2006) by Michael Pollan thoroughly presents the health and environmental issues that are consequences of "factory farming."